Edey scores 25 points, No. 5 Purdue beats FSU 79-69

+“We had a hard time stopping the big fella inside,” Florida State coach Leonard Hamilton said.
+“We had no intentions of letting him catch the ball that deep in there and shooting those jump books.
+But he’s a handful to keep the ball away from and they do a very good job of getting the ball to him.”

-Purdue led 34-32 at the half but shot 53.6% over the final 20 minutes, extending its nation-best regular-season win streak against nonconference foes to 20 games.
+Purdue led 34-32 at the half but shot 53.6% over the final 20 minutes.
+Edey’s dunk with 14:15 to go gave the Boilermakers a 48-47 lead and they never looked back, extending their nation-best regular-season win streak against nonconference foes to 20 games.

 Darin Green Jr. scored 16 of his 23 points in the first half for Florida State (1-8), which lost its fourth straight.
 Green shot 7 of 12 from the floor and 4 of 7 from 3-point range.